 Welcome to Christian Servant Academy!
 Thank you for reviewing the information in the CSA Handbook, which communicates policies and procedures for students and families.
-CSA strives to provide excellence in their programs and makes every effort to establish clear policies and communicate ongoing changes and improvements in our program.
-We are committed to exemplary education, and the information highlighted in this school handbook allows us to maintain an environment devoted to high standards of learning and building moral character.
+We at CSA strive to provide excellence in our programs and make every effort to establish clear policies and to communicate ongoing changes and improvements.
+We are committed to exemplary education, and the information highlighted in this school handbook allows us to maintain an environment devoted to high standards of learning and building Christian character.

 The staff and board of CSA are looking forward to an outstanding school year.
 This year will provide endless opportunities to meet, and even exceed, our ambitious goals.
 We know that we can do all things through Christ who gives us strength (Philippians 4:13).
-Please make sure to welcome all of the other families, who, acting in faith, joined the first CSA community.
-This year, let's redeem each day by committing ourselves wholly to the CSA Honor Code!
+Please make sure to welcome all of the other families who have joined our CSA community.
+This year, let's redeem each day by committing ourselves wholly to the CSA Servant Code!

 Lastly, please take time to read through this handbook as a family and return the form verifying your understanding of CSA policies and expectations.
+Students and families are responsible for understanding and practicing our policies and procedures.
 Have a wonderful and productive school year!